Price: Free trial, Starts at $29/month

 Email is one of the most important tools of marketing.
-After all, over 2.8 billion people use email as at 2018 according to Radicati Group.
+After all, over 2.8 billion people use email as of 2018 according to Radicati Group.

 Email is a personal tool.
 And even with the high number of users, 88% of them check their emails regularly.
 I’m sure you have logged into your email account today.
 If you haven’t, you’ll do it before the close of work.
 I’m 100% sure.

 When people are in their email inboxes, they are in a state of mind for engaging with useful content and valuable products.
-That’s why email marketing has the best returns you can get with an ROI of $38 for every dollar spent.
+That’s why email marketing has the best returns you can get with an ROI of $40 for every $1 spent.

 According to Convince and Convert, people who buy products as a result of email marketing spend 138% more than people who do not receive email offers.